solids4foam/solids4foam/tutorials/solids/viscoelasticity/viscoTube/README.md

 ## Expected Results

-In  [[1]](https://arxiv.org/abs/1808.10736), the predicted radial stress and radial displacement on the inner tube surface are compared with the Abaqus results.
+In Cardiff et al. [[1]](https://arxiv.org/abs/1808.10736), the predicted radial stress and radial displacement on the inner tube surface are compared with results from commercial finite element software Abaqus.
 To illustrate the effect of loading increment size on the employed material law integration, four separate time step sizes are examined ($$700$$, $$350$$, $$175$$, and $$87.5$$ s).
-From Fig. 2 one can see that the predicted stresses and displacements are relatively insensitive to time-step, and as the step size is reduced, the predictions are seen to approach the reference solution.
+From Figure 2, one can see that the predicted stresses and displacements are relatively insensitive to time-step size.
+As the step size is reduced, the predictions are seen to approach the reference finite element solution ("Abaqus FE").

 <div style="text-align: center;">
   <img src="./images/viscoTube-radialStress.png" alt="Image" width="500">
   <img src="./images/viscoTube-radialDisplacement.png" alt="Image" width="500">
     <figcaption>
-     <strong>Figure 2: Radial stress and radial displacement predictions across the wall thickness, showing the effect of loading step size [1]</strong>
+     <strong>Figure 2: Radial stress and radial displacement predictions across the wall thickness, showing the effect of loading step size [1].
+Comparison is given with finite element results from Abaqus ("Abaqus FE") </strong>
     </figcaption>
 </div>

-The above plots can be easily reproduced by using post-processing function objects added to `controlDict`.
-For the chosen point in the domain, the `solidPointStress` function object is used to write the corresponding stress tensor and `solidPointDisplacement` to write displacement values.
+The above plots can be easily reproduced using post-processing function objects added to `controlDict`.
+For the chosen point in the domain, the `solidPointStress` function object is used to write the corresponding stress tensor and the `solidPointDisplacement` fuction object to write displacement values.

 ```c++
 functions